How to create double exposures on film

 Double exposures are easy to experiment with and can often lead to unexpected results.
 Evan Purney

-You pick out a roll of film and load it into your camera.
+You pick out a roll of film and load into your camera.
 You advance by a few frames.
-You line up your shot and…*CLICK.* The shutter opens for just an instant, hits the film, and the moment is captured.
+You line up your and…*CLICK.* The shutter opens for just an instant, light hits the film, and the moment is captured.
 All that’s left is to advance to the next frame…Or not?

 Related: Best 35mm film